abuehl/abuehl.github.io/_posts/2025-11-10-module-units.md

 }
 ```

 So, that's easy, right?
-Module A declares functions f and g.
+Module `A` declares functions `f` and `g`.

-**But where do we implement the functions f and g?** Answer: In a *module unit*!
+But where do we implement the functions f and g?
+Answer: In a *module unit*!

 The C++ standard says ([Quote](https://eel.is/c++draft/module#unit-1)):